 - Reckless or intentional conduct that caused the injuries.

 It all depends on your contract.
 These terms will determine if you can sue the gym for the injuries sustained in the accident.
-There are some particular scenarios that may work on your favor.
+There are some particular scenarios that may work in your favor.
 For instance, you may have a case if there was faulty equipment and the gym owner did nothing to fix it.
 Gym owners are responsible to warn members about these dangerous conditions.
-When they fail to create a safe environment, they may become liable for the any injuries gym members sustained while at their premises.
+When they fail to create a safe environment, they may become liable for any injuries gym members sustained while at their premises.

 Your Premise Liability Claim